USAJOBS/help-center/how-to/account/documents/index.md

 tags: [documents, support-documents]
 ---

-If you have a USAJOBS account, you can upload and manage your resume, required forms, and other documents.
+If you have a USAJOBS profile, you can upload and manage your resume, required forms, and other documents.

-1. Sign into your USAJOBS account.
+1. Sign into your USAJOBS profile.
 2. Click the **Documents** link located in the left-hand navigation.
 3. Select **Resumes** or **Other Documents** located at the top of the page.

 ## Manage your resumes

-You can upload and store up to five resumes in your account.
+You can upload and store up to five resumes in your profile.
 Here is what you can do:

 ### Edit your resume